asony03/Git-Bot/README.md

 Use case: Identify inaapropriate/offensive content in pull requests and issues body/title and tag them accordingly.
-* Preconditions
+* Preconditions:
-  The bot needs to have access to the repository.
+  - The bot needs to have access to the repository.
-* Main Flow
+* Main Flow:
-  Pull requests or issues are raised with inappropriate or offensive content in them.
+  - Pull requests or issues are raised with inappropriate or offensive content in them.
 The bot identifies it and tags it.
 * Subflows:
   - [S1].
 A user creates a pull request or issue with inappropriate or offensive content in the body/title.
   - [S2].
 The bot analyzes the content for toxicity.